Authored by the expert who managed and guided the team behind the Peru Property Pack

 How much have property prices increased in Peru over the past 12 months?

-Across different property types, the range of price increases in Peru varied from essentially flat (around 0%) for large older houses to as much as 5% to 6% for well-located mid-market apartments in high-demand districts.
+Across different property types, price growth in Peru over this period has ranged from around 1% to 2% for large standalone houses in lower-liquidity districts, up to 4% to 6% for well-located mid-market apartments in Lima's most active buying zones.

 Which neighborhoods have the fastest rising property prices in Peru as of 2026?

-As of January 2026, the three neighborhoods with the fastest rising property prices in Peru are Surquillo, Jesús María, and San Miguel in Lima, all benefiting from spillover demand from pricier adjacent districts.
+As of early 2026, the three Lima districts with the fastest-rising property prices are Surquillo, Pueblo Libre, and San Miguel, all of them benefiting from mid-market buyer spillover from pricier neighboring districts.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Peru.